vegaprotocol/specs/protocol/0059-simple-staking-and-delegating.md

   - Have enough tokens to satisfy the network parameter: "Minimum delegateable stake"
   - Delegate the locked tokens to one of the eligible validators (fixed set for Alpha mainnet).
 - These accounts will be created:
-  - A [staking account](./0013-accounts.md#party-staking-accounts) denominated in the governance token asset is created
+  - A [staking account](./0013-accounts.md#party-staking-accounts) denominated in the governance asset is created
   - When first fees are received as a staking reward, a general account for each settlement currency (so they can receive infrastructure fee rewards)
   - It is possible that a [separate reward function](./0057-reward-functions.md) will cause an account to be created for the user as a result of rewards.
 - Timings